leka/moti/INSTALL.md

 ##About

 Here is the guide to correctly setup all you need to peacefully develop awesome code for Moti.
+Usually, you won't find instructions as detailed as this one, because it's part of the "hacker thing" to know what you're doing and/or to make it work by trials and errors.

+That could work for us, but it's a little different.
+This project is not a small part in a bigger project.
+It actually is the bigger project and here after you'll find all the steps to successfully code/debug/compile/upload/test everything on your own robot.

+The thing is, it took us quite some time to figure out what to do, how to do it, which Homebrew `formula` to install, how to use the makefile and so on.
+When we say quite some time, you can count full working weeks of reading, trying, trying again, cursing because nothing is working, dead ends, new ideas, clearer vision and finally a working process.

+It's our present to the world!

+You can follow two directions: the detailed way (perfect for beginners) or the more advanced way (perfect for highly talented hackers).

+Have fun! :)

 ##Toolbox

 ###Basic

-To help us develop our product, you'll first need to different softwares:
+To help us develop our product, you'll first need to install different softwares:

 *	[Arduino IDE](http://arduino.cc/en/main/software) - this software is used to develop the source code and to upload it to your Arduino board.
 We recommend going for the 1.0.5 version.
 If you are a little more advanced user feel free to try the new beta version 1.5.
 Please note that you may encounter strange behaviors (we do sometimes), so please, take the time to report them in the [Due Forum](http://forum.arduino.cc/index.php?board=87.0) and/or here.
 *	[Homebrew](http://mxcl.github.io/homebrew/) - Homebrew is our best package manager for OS X (a Linux version is under development).
 Homebrew helps you download and install packages to do whatever your need to do, without compromising your computer and the weird stuff going on in `/usr/local/`